rocky-jaiswal/todo-pro-serverless/README.md

 - `ops` directory contains the Terraform setup code.
 See README inside that.
 - `apps/todo-pro-trpc-server` contains the TRPC code.
 - `apps/todo-pro-web` contains the React web application code.
-- You can develop locally by running DynamoDB locally and running the npm projects individually.
+- You can develop locally by running DynamoDB locally and running the npm projects individually
+  - Use `docker-compose`

 # Notes